- Discover EFSC

 Eastern Florida State College is committed to engaging our diverse population in quality, accessible learning opportunities that successfully meet individual and community needs.
 To fulfill that mission, EFSC offers:

-- Specified baccalaureate degree programs through formal written agreements between the College and other regionally accredited postsecondary educational institutions or with the College for the purpose of meeting district, regional or statewide workforce needs.
+- Specified baccalaureate degree programs for the purpose of meeting district, regional or statewide workforce needs.

 - Undergraduate studies and Associate Degrees for students pursuing a Baccalaureate Degree delivered in traditional face-to-face classes, partially online classes and online classes.

 - Technical and vocational training for Associate Degrees and Certificates to enter the workforce, improve professional skills and develop new competencies.

 - Instructional support services such as advising and career guidance.